orbgr/Pazal/README.md

 Instruction:

 0. npm install
-1. Open DB mongo client.
+1. Open DB mongo client on default port - 27017.
 2. For DB - run ./scrape/Scraping.js
 3. Open the server - port 8001.
 4. In the home page you have text input - you can add ingredients and delete them if needed (insert "cheese" for some results).